Bonobolabs/time-picker/README.md

   - uses styled components instead of less
   - uses flexbox for columns instead of floating & fixed widths
 - the panel now expands inline instead of popping above the content
 - in collapsed state the element is now a div (instead of an input).
-AM/PM is separated into a separate element:
+AM/PM is separated so it can be styled independently:

 ![Collapsed](./screenshots/collapsed.png)